md2010/Testing-Android-App/README.md

 In folder *target->surfire-reports* you can find generated test report.

 ## 5. Adding new test
 If you would like to add new test, right click on *java* folder *New->Java Class* and type the name of test.
 Code including steps of test can be generated in *Appium* by recording those steps.

-Also, you need to add test method name and the name of test class in *testNG.xml* like this:
+Also, you need to add test method name and the name of the test class in *testNG.xml* like this:

     <test name=<"test_method_name">>
           <classes>